jwon114/item-searcher/README.md

 ## Setup
 - Run psql and create database in Postgres with CREATE DATABASE [DBNAME]
 - Create .env file with database connection credentials
+- Run seed file to import data from CSV files

+## Testing
+- Jest, Supertest for endpoint testing and HTTP assertions

 # Backend Challenge